SitwalaM/sales_business_intelligence_capstone/README.md

 Clustering is implemented using Recency, Frequency and Monetary value of each customer.
 The segmentation allows for the shop owner to target specific customers for promotions and retention calls.

-### 3. Customer Growth Budget
+### 3. Customer Growth Accounting

-The customer growth budget tracks the growth of customers and classifies them into the following categories;
+The customer growth accounting tracks the growth of customers and classifies them into the following categories;
 * New: First time visitors
 * Churned: Customers who haven't visited for 2 months consecutively (defined by the client)
 * Regained: Previously churned customers who have visited the shop again.

-Growth budget is typically used in subscription based services but it can be a powerful insight in this scenario as salons have a database of regular visitors who can be treated as subcribers for analysis purposes.
+Growth accounting is typically used in subscription based services but it can be a powerful insight in this scenario as salons have a database of regular visitors who can be treated as subcribers for analysis purposes.

 ### 4. Cloud Implementation and Orchestration